2018 Bible Studies

 Location: Dining Hall

-Bible Study Topic: The Lord’s Prayer
+Bible Study Topic: The Prayer Life of Jesus

 Bible Teacher: Pastor Joe McNulty